chaynHQ/ysm/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
 *Please do not report security vulnerabilities here.
-To report security vulnerabilities, please follow our [Security Policy](https://github.com/chaynHQ/ysm/security) instructions.*
+To report security vulnerabilities, please follow our Security Policy instructions:* https://github.com/chaynHQ/ysm/security

 **To Reproduce**
 Steps to reproduce the behavior: